An international transfer applicant is a student who wishes to study at our university on an F-1 (student) visa,

 6. Copy of your Passport

-Send your unofficial transcripts and copies of documents now for an early admission
+EXPEDITE PROCESSING: Send your unofficial transcripts and copies of documents for an early admission

 IMPORTANT NOTICE ABOUT I-20: Please be advised that you must send your official transcripts through postal mail and have your test scores sent directly to CSUSM from testing agencies before we can issue the I-20 for the student visa.

 CSUSM accepts both lower and upper division transfer students.

 All transfer student must have a cumulative grade point average of 2.0 or higher in all postsecondary coursework completed.

 - Lower division transfer students - who have completed less than 60 units (90 quarter) units must also meet first-time freshman criteria

 - Upper division transfer students who have completed 60 units (90 quarter) units or more admission criteria: